sb2nov/mac-setup/SystemPreferences/README.md

 # System Preferences

 First thing you need to do, on any OS acutally, is update the system!
 For that: **Apple Icon > Software Update.**
-Also upgrade your OS incase you got a machine with **Lion** installed on it.
-I got a free upgrade as I had purchased my machine after the Mountain Lion launch.
+Also upgrade your OS incase you want to work on the latest OS.
+Mavericks is a free upgrade so please check that.

-If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
+If this is a new computer, there are a couple tweaks you would like to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.

 ### Users and Groups
 - Login Options-> Change fast switching user menu to Icon